Alex-Bair/media-watchlist/README.md

 The home page can be viewed by clicking "Watchlist App" in the top left corner or by clicking "HOME" at the bottom of the screen.

+The form at the bottom of the home page creates a new watchlist.

+The form at the bottom of an individual watchlist creates a new media within that watchlist.

 ## Vocabulary

 **Watchlist** - a list of media